arnobpl/SecureChat/README.md

 5.  **Trust:** In secure chat, no clients need to trust the service provider to ensure all the above-mentioned security guarantees.
 Even if the service provider does some malicious actions (such as sending a fake message impersonating a specific client), the clients can easily detect these actions.
 So the message communication between any two clients always ensures all the mentioned security guarantees regardless of the behavior of the service provider (i.e., malicious server or legitimate server).

 6.  **Forward secrecy:** Secure chat also includes forward secrecy.
 If an adversary (eavesdropper) records all the encrypted communication between two clients in the network traffic, and later somehow steal the private keys of one or both of the clients, then the adversary cannot decrypt the recorded encrypted messages.
-Even if the eavesdropper somehow manages to steal a shared secret key used in the message communication, it still only get access to a very small portion of messages.
+Even if the eavesdropper somehow manages to steal a shared secret key used in the message communication, it will only get access to a very small portion of messages, but not all the past messages.
 In this way, secure chat provides forward secrecy.

 ## Security model and objectives